Abram Lyle: Sugar refining

 Sugar refineries belonging to Tate & Lyle continued as a major industry in Greenock (but with difficulties) until the 1980s, then declining sugar consumption and a shift away from cane sugar led to closure of the last refinery in 1997.
-There is still a warehouse that was used in the past to store sugar in the town's Ocean Terminal.
+There is still a warehouse that was used in the past to store sugar in the town's Greenock Ocean Terminal.

 Personal life and public office

 Lyle was the son of Abram Lyle and Mary Campbell.
 He married Mary Park, daughter of William Park, on 14 December 1846 and the couple had five sons and one daughter: